Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Evaluation

 Another important aspect of the performance of the system is its ability to adhere to the micro-patching strategy, i.e., to patch only the affected functions and not the entire library.
 The design of Match\&Mend is based on basic block matching, enabling the system to patch individual basic blocks to remove vulnerabilities.
 In practice, however, the system often needs to patch more than a few basic blocks either due to matching difficulties or because the patch itself spans multiple blocks.
 Often, the system would end up patching entire functions.

 Nevertheless, the analysis is identical whether we use basic blocks or functions as the fundamental units for matching.
 Using basic blocks provides us with the opportunity to patch very small units whenever possible, but can be extended seamlessly for larger areas of the binary. \autoref{fig:file_size_changes} shows the sizes of the vulnerable binaries and the bytes needed to patch them.
-The observed sizes of the identified patches support the assumption that security patches tend to be small, supporting the micro-patching strategy.
-While the current prototype does not yet optimize the use of available space and always adds the patch segment at a fixed size, the average patch sizes observed in real-world firmware images range from 5 to 46 KiB, compared to library sizes between 65 and 850 KiB.
+The observed sizes of the identified patches support the assumption that security patches tend to be small, supporting the micro-patching strategy ranging from one to 34 lines of code.
+While the current prototype does not yet optimize the use of available space and always adds the patch segment at a fixed size, the average patch sizes observed in real-world firmware images range from 5 to 46 KiB or 9 to 66 basic blocks, compared to library sizes between 65 and 850 KiB.
 The larger patches correspond to cases where larger amounts of data had to be copied; the only outlier is a library that includes debug information, which is uncommon with production firmware.

 As the patches are added to a new section of the binary, if required, we can in principle patch an arbitrary number of vulnerabilities over time.
 While theoretically the file size could grow larger than available memory, the patch sizes shown in~\autoref{fig:file_size_changes} indicate that this is unlikely to occur within the lifespan of a device.